caltechlibrary/newt/ws.1.md

 **ws** is a simple static web server running on localhost.
 The default port is 8000 and the current working directory is the default document root.
-There is no configuration aside from providing a directory path and optionally changing the port.
+There is no configuration aside from providing a directory path, optionally changing the port and setting a verbose mode useful for debugging requests.

 This is a mimimal web server.
 No http, no embedded programming languages.
 No remapping content types, redirect or other fancy stuff.
 It provides a quick way to allow your